 Lincoln MKS Review

 The MKS has a base V6 engine that test drivers think provides decent power, or an optional turbocharged V6 that delivers very strong acceleration.
 A six-speed automatic transmission is standard, and test drivers say it makes smooth, timely shifts.
-The base MKS gets an EPA-estimated 19/28 mpg city/highway, which is decent for a V6-powered luxury large car.
+The base Lincoln MKS gets an EPA-estimated 19/28 mpg city/highway, which is decent for a V6-powered luxury large car.
 Test drivers write that the MKS has fairly composed handling and a decent ride thanks to its standard adaptive suspension system.
 However, most still agree that the MKS’ competitors offer better handling and a smoother ride.
 Reviewers do commend the MKS for its powerful brakes and accurate steering.

 - "In pursuit of true luxury, Lincoln has turned the car around, but it still has a ways to go to catch up with the pack." -- Automobile Magazine (2013)